RetroDECK/ES-DE/THEMES-DEV.md

 * `size` - type: NORMALIZED_PAIR
     - Default is `1 0.8`
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
-For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
+For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the textlist exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`
+    - Default is `0 0`
 * `selectorHeight` - type: FLOAT
     - Height of the "selector bar".
 * `selectorOffsetY` - type: FLOAT